Yes-and/ml1-semestral-project/README.md

 # Stroke prediction using ML

+> This code was used for a machine learning class

 We have a dataset, that contains several variables used to predict a stroke.
 [Link to dataset](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset)